frederic-perez/AmE-dictionary/data/dictionary.md

 __unhinged__ _adj_ :two::hammer: _Alex Jones is the most prolific and unhinged conspiracy theorist in America._
 __unhoped-for__ _adj_ So unexpected as to have not been imagined. _Syn_ unthought-of
 __unicorn__ _n_ Start-up valued at more than $1 billion.
+__unimpeachable__ _adj_ Free of guilt; not subject to blame. _Syn_ blameless, inculpable, irreproachable _As is indeed not unfrequent with women of unimpeachable virtue ... at a distance she not only excused illicit love, she positively envied it._
 __unimpeded__ _v_
 __Union Jack__ _n_ :camera:
 __union__ _n_ (unions) :three::hammer: _Union construction worker._